shaneutt/service-apis/site-src/v1alpha2/guides/multiple-ns.md

 `service/login-v1` and `service/login-v2`.
 It uses weights to granularly control traffic distribution between them.

-Both of these Routes use the same Gateway binding configuration which specifies `gateway/shared-gateway` in the `infra-ns` Namespace as the only Gateway that these Routes can bind with.
+Both of these Routes use the same Gateway attachment configuration which specifies `gateway/shared-gateway` in the `infra-ns` Namespace as the only Gateway that these Routes can attach with.

 ```yaml
 {% include 'v1alpha2/cross-namespace-routing/site-route.yaml' %}